martinandersson/nomagichttp/README.md

 Hello John!
 ```

-Alternatively, you may pass the name as a query parameter:
+Alternatively, one may pass the name as a query parameter:

 ```console
 foo@bar:projectfolder$ curl -i localhost:8080/hello?name=John